Butterfly Effects and Battleship Defects

 There is no grace in the fight.

-The British flagship, St. Vincent, assumes the lead ship (Hipper) is Bismarck, targetting her instead of the action battleship; Hood notices the mistake and engages the correct target.
+The British flagship, St. Vincent, assumes the lead ship (Hipper) is Bismarck, targeting her instead of the actual battleship; Hood avoids that mistake and engages the correct target.
 Norfolk and Suffolk start to fling 8-inch shells at Mackensen as soon as she and Seydlitz come into range.
 There is a cruiser melee between the battleship duel under grey skies and rough seas that makes the British destroyer advantage useless.

 The ragged Mighty Hood lands the first hit of the day on Bismarck, and will eventually land two more.
 This first impact tears a massive hole in the German’s bow and pierces her forward fuel tanks, slowing the battlewagon and making her leave an oil slick.
 The German lands its first strike on Trafalgar soon after—after a delay caused by Admiral Lütjens refusing to give permission to fire—utterly obliterating one of Traf’s six-inch secondaries and starting a large fire aft.